Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-6.md

 {{< callout context="note" title="In this Module, you will learn:" icon="info-circle" >}}

 - All about information architecture
-- its importance to technical writers and readers
+- Its importance to technical writers and readers
 - Information architecture taxonomy and its importance
 - How to create efficient technical documentation
 - Key principles guiding information architecture